hosdeburgh/docker-exercises/exercise1/README.md

 Following steps was done to create nexus image :

-1.Since installation of openjkd takes a long time, first and image called ubuntu:latest was pulled from docker hub, openjdk was install on this image and finally an image was created with the name of ubuntu-jdk:latest from this image
+1.Since installation of openjkd takes a long time, first an image called ubuntu:latest was pulled from docker hub, openjdk was install on this image and finally an image was created with the name of ubuntu-jdk:latest from this image

 2. The initial installation of Nexus took place on a local virtual machine, with guidance obtained from the following resource :